tmpfs/mdp/README.md

 * `hash`: A boolean that controls whether the absolute middleware operates on URLs that begin with `#`.
 * `level`: An integer indicating the header level for `title` properties in partial definitions.
 * `partial`: Array of partial definitions, see [partial](#partial).
+* `env`: A boolean that indicates environment variables are substituted in partial contents.
+You may override this on a partial level by specifying `env` on a partial object, see [environment](#environment).

 ```javascript
 {